pvlib/pvlib-python/docs/sphinx/source/forecasts.rst

 Weather Models
 ~~~~~~~~~~~~~~

-Next, we provide a brief description of the weather models available
+Next, we provide a brief description of the weather models available to
-to pvlib users.
+pvlib users.
+Note that the figures are generated when this documentation
+is compiled so they will vary over time.

 GFS
 ---